-- The difference between the DNS equations and RANS equations are the overbar over the primitive variables and the appearance of the Reynolds stress tensor. - The overbar over the primitive variables in the RANS equations means that the quantities have been averaged (time average, spatial average or ensemble average). - We will explain how to derive the RANS equations in Lecture 5. - In the RANS equations, the Reynolds stress tensor requires modeling.
-Therefore, we need to define how to model this term and introduce closure equations (turbulence modeling). - There are many turbulence models available, and none of them is universal. - Therefore, it is essential to understand their range of applicability and limitations.
+- The differences between the exact Navier-Stokes equations (or DNS equations) and RANS equations, are the overbar over the primitive variables and the appearance of the Reynolds stress tensor. - The overbar over the primitive variables in the RANS equations means that the quantities have been averaged (time average, spatial average or ensemble average). - We will explain how to derive the RANS equations in Lecture 5. - In the RANS equations, the Reynolds stress tensor requires modeling. - Therefore, we need to define how to model this term and introduce closure equations (turbulence modeling). - There are many turbulence models available, and none of them is universal. - Therefore, it is essential to understand their range of applicability and limitations.